karthik25/featurify/ReadMe.md

     {
         // This is just an illustration.
 In real life you would use a data context to identify the feature toggle
         //      status for the user
-        //   featureName => the transformed feature name based on your initial setup, default is "Featurify.{featureName}"
+        //   featureName => the transformed feature name based on your initial setup
+	//                  default is "Featurify.{featureName}"
         //   userId => this will be logged in user's id identified by your IUserInfoStrategy instance

         await Task.CompletedTask;